YannDubs/RAW-Embedings/README.md

 ## Get Started

 1. `pip install -r requirements-dev.txt`
+2. Put some data in `data/corpora/`.
+Ex: wiki dump.
-2. Use the package in python :
+3. Use the package in python :

 ```python
 from raw.embeddings import RawEmbedding